mallen234/trivial/README.md

-# Simple Quiz Game
+#Trivial - find the link to all questions in the game

-A simple quiz game built with Svelte and Vite.
+A quiz built to rival NYT using Svelte and Vite.

 A series of questions are shown on screen with an overarching link